CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Root cause localization framework

 Based on the linear SEM, we can get $X = (I-A^T)^{-1}Z$, which can be written as $X = f_A(Z)$.
-This equation is a general form recognized as an abstraction of parameterized graph neural networks\cite{kipf2016semi}.
+This equation is a general form recognized as an abstraction of parameterized GNNs \cite{kipf2016semi}.
 We can also see that X is generated from a latent representation Z by defining a probabilistic graphical model.
-We assume Z has a standard Gaussian distribution.
-Thus, the generative model can be developed based on VAE(Variational AutoEncoder)\cite{kingma2013auto} as shown in Figure \ref{fig:gnn}.
-Based on latent representation Z, we can define the decoder to reconstruct X as:
+The generative model can be developed based on a VAE, and Z follows a standard Gaussian distribution \cite{kingma2013auto} as shown in Figure \ref{fig:gnn}.